BioMedAI-UCSC/westpa_prop/README.md

 ## Setting Up Your System

 ### Basis States
-1. For CGSchNet: Configure basis states in `bstates/bstates.txt`
+Configure basis states in the config topology in the west.cfg
-2. For OpenMM: Provide a properly formatted PDB file at `bstates/bstate.pdb`

 ### TICA Model
 Ensure your TICA model is properly configured in your configuration files or set the environment variable: